po84/ts_todo_api/docs/README.md

 # Todo App API
-A todo api built using express + mongoDB + TypeScript
+A todo API built using express + mongoDB + TypeScript

+You can find a client app utilizing this API [here](https://github.com/po84/ts_react_todo_client)

 # To Run
 Configure `.env` file